streamnative/examples/README.md

 # Overview

-This is a curated list of demos that showcase Apache Pulsar® messaging and event streaming capabilities.
+This is a curated list of demos showcasing StreamNative Cloud's messaging and event streaming capabilities.

 # Clients